aws-samples/hpc-applications/apps/Abacus/README.md

 [Abaqus](https://www.3ds.com/products-services/simulia/products/abaqus/) is a software suite for finite element analysis and computer-aided engineering developed by [Dassault System](https://www.3ds.com/) (DS).

 Abaqus is part of the [Simulia](https://www.3ds.com/products-services/simulia/) product suite.
-It consists of various core software products aiming at accelerating the process of evaluating the performance, reliability, and safety of materials and products before committing to physical prototypes.
+It consists of various core software products aimed at accelerating the process of evaluating the performance, reliability, and safety of materials and products before committing to physical prototypes.

 This repository focuses on 2 specific software:

- * Abaqus/Standard (or Implicit), a general-purpose Finite-Element analyzer that employs implicit integration scheme (traditional).
+ * Abaqus/Standard (or Implicit), a general-purpose finite-element analyzer that employs an implicit integration scheme (traditional).
- * Abaqus/Explicit, a special-purpose Finite-Element analyzer that employs explicit integration scheme to solve highly nonlinear systems with many complex contacts under transient loads.
+ * Abaqus/Explicit, a special-purpose finite-element analyzer that employs an explicit integration scheme to solve highly nonlinear systems with many complex contacts under transient loads.

 # Versions